 In the summer of 2008, Kate Baldwin mentored two students from Ashland and Lac du Flambeau, Wisconsin, Kellie and Richard.
 They studied auxin distribution in the sec62 mutant after gravistimulation

 In the summer of 2012, Richard Barker mentored two students from Wisconsin.
-Together they investigated the potential use of robotically automated time lapse photography hardware and new high through-put experimental software prototypes to analyse the physiological responses of root growth to environmental stimuli.
+Together they investigated the potential use of robotically automated time-lapse photography hardware and new high throughput experimental software prototypes to analyze the physiological responses of root growth to environmental stimuli.

 We also use our knowledge and resources to assist with high school curriculum development across the state.
 In the summers of 2008 and 2009, Kate Baldwin worked with Becky Nutt, a teacher at the Oneida Nation High School who came to the Masson lab through the Wisconsin Teacher Enhancement Program.
 During her time in the lab, Becky developed K-12 instructional materials to use in her science classes.